refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 **What's next?**
 <UIConditional is="antd">

-Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/antd/generate-crud-pages) to start building with **Refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/antd/generate-crud-pages) to start building with Refine!
 </UIConditional>

 <UIConditional is="chakra-ui">

-Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/chakra-ui/generate-crud-pages) to start building with **Refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/chakra-ui/generate-crud-pages) to start building with Refine!

 </UIConditional>

 <UIConditional is="headless">

-Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/headless/generate-crud-pages) to start building with **Refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/headless/generate-crud-pages) to start building with Refine!

 </UIConditional>

 <UIConditional is="mantine">

-Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mantine/generate-crud-pages) to start building with **Refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mantine/generate-crud-pages) to start building with Refine!

 </UIConditional>

 <UIConditional is="mui">

-Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mui/generate-crud-pages) to start building with **Refine**!
+Now you can navigate to [Generate CRUD pages automatically with Inferencer](/docs/tutorial/getting-started/mui/generate-crud-pages) to start building with Refine!

 </UIConditional>